omundy/learn-javascript/README.md

 Each section or class period is structured following the [Hunter Lesson Plan](https://thesecondprinciple.com/teaching-essentials/models-of-teaching/madeline-hunter-lesson-plan-model/) with approximate time estimates:
 ```
-- Before class ("Homework" items to be completed prior to each class)
+- Homework (items to be completed prior to each class)
-	- 2 hours - Read book chapters
+	- 2 hours: Read book chapters
-	- 1 hour - Do Codecademy practice
+	- 1 hour: Do Codecademy practice
-	- 1 hour - Independent practice - Do exercises in book
+	- 1 hour: Independent practice, exercises in book
-	- 30 min - Review lecture from class, reference sheet, w3schools
+	- 30 min: Review lecture from class, reference sheet, w3schools
 - In class (the class period, online or f2f)
-	- 20 min - Evaluation - Quiz on, and then review of, homework material
+	- 20 min: Evaluation - Quiz on, and then review of, homework material
-	- 20 min - Introduction - 10-20 min Lecture / Demo on key points for *next week's* content
+	- 20 min: Introduction to new material - Lecture and demo
-	- 20-40 min - Guided practice - Start next homework
+	- 20-40 min: Guided practice - Exercises and start homework
 ```